 If you have a single, or very well-defined question, made via telephone or email, we may be able to do a search for any likely photographs or audiovisual materials that meet your description.

 How to refer to the material you wish to request

 When you find material that you wish to purchase copies of, do note the following information regarding each photograph in your request:

-- Description: picture caption, what is depicted, year or similar information.
+- Description: Picture caption, what is depicted, year or other information.